briancullinan2/multigame/README.md

   * Add features to support other map types like Xonotic (warp zones are just automatically centered cameras with some fancy distortion shaders, Quake 1 did not normally have the camera feature) and QueToo (map format?) and Smokin' Guns probably added a surface parm.
   * Add tracer rounds, ammo clip sized packs for reloading, etc.
   * Infinite haste, how is this different than g_speed?
 Applies to only one player.
-  * Boots that can climb steep slopes.
+  * DONE: Boots that can climb steep slopes.
-  * Jump velocity as a part of anti-gravity boots.
+  * DONE: Jump velocity as a part of anti-gravity boots.
   * Power-ups cover entire body or just the gun setting from server and client setting.
-  * Add player state to UI QVM so multiple cursors can be shared, and players can see map and game configuration.
+  * DONE: Add player state to UI QVM so multiple cursors can be shared, and players can see map and game configuration.
   * Add walk on walls, better movement than Trem.
   * Live-action minimap, using procedurally generated mini maps, draw small players top-down and glowing like quad damage.
   * Ricochet mode where damage only applies after projectile bounces/splash damage